1999–2000 Arsenal F.C. season: FA Charity Shield

-Premier League
+FA Premier League

 August–October

 Arsenal began the league season with a home fixture against Leicester City.
 Henry started the match on the substitutes' bench along with Overmars and Upson, while Šuker was absent as he was unfit.
 After a quiet first half, Leicester scored the opening goal when Neil Lennon's intervention prompted striker Tony Cottee to "gleefully pounce from inside the six-yard box".
 Dennis Bergkamp equalised for Arsenal in the 65th minute and with time running out, the home team scored the winner in unexpected circumstances.
 Defender Frank Sinclair headed the ball into the back of his team's goal net, after Leicester failed to deal with a corner.
 Three days later, Emmanuel Petit and Bergkamp scored in Arsenal's win against Derby County; the team's performance was described by Wenger as "more resilient than brilliant".
 Arsenal drew 0–0 with newly promoted Sunderland on 14 August 1999, in a match where Petit and Bergkamp both suffered injuries.
 A week after the team faced Manchester United at Highbury.
 It was billed as "the world's first live interactive match", allowing viewers of Sky Digital access to statistics and alternative camera angles.
 United midfielder Roy Keane scored twice to overturn Arsenal's 41st-minute lead and inflict the home team's first defeat since December 1997.
 Arsenal recovered three days later to defeat Bradford City by two goals to nil, but lost to Liverpool at Anfield in their final game of August.

 September saw Arsenal win all of their league matches.
 At home to Aston Villa, Šuker scored his first goals for the club and earned the praise of his manager Wenger: "He is just obsessed by goals.
 You feel when he is inside the box he hits the target."
 Away to Southampton, it was the other signing Henry who scored his first goal for Arsenal.
 The player, on as a substitute, received the ball from Tony Adams and with his back to goal "some 20 yards out", turned and curled it past goalkeeper Paul Jones.
 Henry later admitted his failure to score for Arsenal before then was getting him down: "My goal today was very important for me.
 I have missed at least 14 or 15 chances for Arsenal and my confidence was low."
 Kanu scored the only goal of the match against Watford, which moved Arsenal in third position, two points behind leaders Manchester United.